Cookbook

 Use req.form as a dictionary to access the submitted fields.

-New in version 2.6: An easy way to get form values is:
+Changed in version 4.0: An easy way to get form values is:

 req.form['field-name']